Migrate servers running Windows Server 2008 to Azure

 - In RPO threshold, specify the recovery point objective (RPO) limit.
 An alert is generated if the replication RPO exceeds this limit.

 - In Recovery point retention, specify how long (in hours) the retention window is for each recovery point.
-Replicated VMs can be recovered to any point in a window.
+Replicated servers can be recovered to any point in this window.
 Up to 24 hours retention is supported for machines replicated to premium storage, and 72 hours for standard storage.

 - In App-consistent snapshot frequency, specify Off.
 Click OK to create the policy.